top of page

 • As President, focus on your key customers: you must talk to them regularly.

+• Ensure that you and your employees can succinctly describe how you are different from your competition.
 (Buyers want to know why your business is special and how that can be leveraged.)

 Recent Posts